 - Media Mail®

 First-Class Mail is a higher priority class than Marketing Mail, Retail Ground or Media Mail.
 That means USPS prioritizes the delivery speed of First-Class Mail over those services.
 As its name and position on the list suggests, Priority Mail services take precedence over First-Class Mail in delivery speed.
-In some cases, Priority Mail is a better option for shipping packages that weigh over 8 ounces.

 What types of First-Class services are available?